Pad Ka Prao Moo Recipe

 - The perfect Pad Ka Prao Moo shuld be made with fresh Thai Holy Basil.
 Try your best to get it because it really makes a difference.
 If you can’t then subsititute with plenty of whichever Basil you can get – it’s also good but not quite the same.

 - It’s up to you how you serve this – if you don’t like very spicy food then tone down the amount of chillies.
 Coriander either on the top or on the side goes well if it’s a little bit on the spicier side.

 Ingredients (for 2):

-- 8 good sized cloves of garlic
+- One full bulb, or 8ish good sized cloves of garlic

 - 10 Thai chillies: 5 red & 5 green